JithuNair/jithunair.github.io/_posts/2023-04-13-data-analyst-career-path.md

 # Career Path

-Cut to the fourth paragraph if you're in a hurry.
+--Cut to the fourth paragraph if you're in a hurry.

 In the summer of 2018, I had to choose between three full-time job offers and two paid internships in different fields.
 It was a tough decision to make as it would shape my career and life in many ways.
 Despite the meager pay of INR 3-4 LPA, I chose data science, a field I knew little about.